2011 Article, updated November 2017

 I believe there are some basic due diligence measures that can be taken by charitable donors, whether or not a potential or actual donee is a charity:

 - First, the donor must assure itself that the intended charitable use falls within the charitable purposes of the donor’s constitution and charitable purposes.
-If not the donor’s action (and the actions of its governance body) are vulnerable to criticism from the donor’s auditor, by the Charities Commission, and (if the gift, grant or donation was challenged) by a Court.
-If the Commission concluded that the actions constituted “serious wrongdoing” (as defined in s 4(1), Charities Act 2005 – including “an unlawful or a corrupt use of the funds or resources,” “a serious risk to the public interest in the orderly and appropriate conduct of the affairs of the entity,” and “an act, omission, or course of conduct … that is … grossly negligent, or that constitutes gross mismanagement”) the donor’s charitable status could be in peril (s.
+If not, the donor’s action (and the actions of its governance body) are vulnerable to criticism from the donor’s auditor, by the Charities Board, and (if the gift, grant or donation was challenged) by a Court.
+If the Board concluded that the actions in making the donation constituted “serious wrongdoing” (as defined in s 4(1), Charities Act 2005 – including “an unlawful or a corrupt use of the funds or resources,” “a serious risk to the public interest in the orderly and appropriate conduct of the affairs of the entity,” and “an act, omission, or course of conduct … that is … grossly negligent, or that constitutes gross mismanagement”) the donor’s charitable status could be in peril (by being removed from the Charities Register under s.
 32).